Bird migration: Adaptations

 Birds need to alter their metabolism to meet the demands of migration.
 The storage of energy through the accumulation of fat and the control of sleep in nocturnal migrants require special physiological adaptations.
-In addition, the feathers of a bird suffer from wear-and-tear and require to be moulted.
+In addition, the feathers of a bird suffer from wear-and-tear and must be moulted.
 The timing of this moult – usually once a year but sometimes twice – varies with some species moulting prior to moving to their winter grounds and others molting prior to returning to their breeding grounds.
-Apart from physiological adaptations, migration sometimes requires behavioral changes such as flying in flocks to reduce the energy used in migration or the risk of predation.
+Apart from physiological adaptations, migration sometimes requires behavioural changes such as flying in flocks to reduce the energy used in migration or the risk of predation.

 Evolutionary and ecological factors

 Migration in birds is highly labile and is believed to have developed independently in many avian lineages.
-While it is agreed that the behavioral and physiological adaptations necessary for migration are under genetic control, some authors have argued that no genetic change is necessary for migratory behavior to develop in a sedentary species because the genetic framework for migratory behavior exists in nearly all avian lineages.
-This explains the rapid appearance of migratory behavior after the most recent glacial maximum.
+While it is agreed that the behavioural and physiological adaptations necessary for migration are under genetic control, some authors have argued that no genetic change is necessary for migratory behaviour to develop in a sedentary species because the genetic framework for migratory behaviour exists in nearly all avian lineages.
+This explains the rapid appearance of migratory behaviour after the most recent glacial maximum.

 Theoretical analyses show that detours that increase flight distance by up to 20% will often be adaptive on aerodynamic grounds – a bird that loads itself with food to cross a long barrier flies less efficiently.
 However some species show circuitous migratory routes that reflect historical range expansions and are far from optimal in ecological terms.
 An example is the migration of continental populations of Swainson's thrush Catharus ustulatus, which fly far east across North America before turning south via Florida to reach northern South America; this route is believed to be the consequence of a range expansion that occurred about 10,000 years ago.
 Detours may also be caused by differential wind conditions, predation risk, or other factors.